How to Cache in Mobile Hybrid IoT Networks?: Baseline Strategy in Mobile Hybrid IoT Networks

-In this section, for comparison, we present a baseline cache allocation strategy, where the replication sets ${\lbrace A_m \rbrace}^M_{m=1}$ and ${\lbrace B_m \rbrace}^M_{m=1}$ are found by solving two separate optimization problems instead of our original problem in (\ref{equa10}).
+Since our network model has never been studied before, we present our own baseline scheme that employs a rather na\"{\i}ve caching strategy.
+More specifically, we present a baseline cache allocation strategy, where the replication sets ${\lbrace A_m \rbrace}^M_{m=1}$ and ${\lbrace B_m \rbrace}^M_{m=1}$ are found by solving two separate optimization problems instead of our original problem in (\ref{equa10}).
 We first present the problem formulation and then find the individual replication sets.
 Finally, performance comparison is conducted between two cache allocation strategies.